Capital City Mall; Camp Hill, Pennsylvania

 Old (now demolished) food court at Capital City Mall in Camp Hill, PA

 Fast forward to today, and this corridor has been walled-up and turned into a fairly straightforward side hallway with stores along the edges, including a shiny new Hollister.
 That means that much of the original “open” area of the former food court is now occupied by store slots and there’s very little evidence that the food court was ever there.
 The food court itself moved towards the western end of the mall, not far from Sears, and occupies a space formerly taken by a movie theatre and several smaller stores along the side of the mall.
 Beyond some minor cosmetic upgrades, the renovation didn’t do much else (and as you may notice, the floors haven’t been redone at all).
 Until 2004, all of the Harrisburg area malls were pretty dated.
-This renovation was almost certainly necessary for PREIT to keep this mall in line with the much more comprehensive renovation they completed in 2004 of the larger Harrisburg Mall, which is located only a few miles down the highway and is also PREIT-owned.
+This renovation was almost certainly necessary for PREIT to keep this mall in line with the much more comprehensive renovation completed in 2004 of the larger Harrisburg Mall, which is located only a few miles down the highway.

 Look for Harrisburg’s other shopping malls: Harrisburg Mall (formerly Harrisburg East Mall), Colonial Park Mall, and (hopefully) Camp Hill Mall soon.
 I may need the help of some good Labelscar readers at filling in the blanks on Camp Hill, since it was disenclosed before I ever visited and I don’t have any good pictures to share.
 If you have something you’d like to contribute, please let me know!